dscottboggs/nu-completions/README.md

 This is a system for generating [`extern def`](https://www.nushell.sh/book/custom_completions.html#modules-and-custom-completions)s (tab-completion) in
 [nu](nushell.sh).

+> **Note:**
+> This is not yet in a working state.
+Well, that is to say, it works fine if you're running Arch Linux, but testing on other distributions has immediately revealed that there are significant differences between distributions.
+We may need to start keeping track of patch-sets separately for each distribution, or perhaps switch to keeping track of the files themselves rather than a set of patches, or maybe both.

 ## Background
 The [fish shell](fishshell.com/) project has a [long, complicated script](https://github.com/fish-shell/fish-shell/blob/master/share/tools/create_manpage_completions.py) for parsing man pages to gather completions definitions.
 Fortunately for us,